Some calls I never take.

 “HI!
 THIS IS TODD FROM CREDIT CARD SERVICES…”

-As a result I only take calls from numbers I recognize.
-All others can leave a message.
+As a result I only take calls from numbers that I recognize.
+Any other callers can leave a message.
 I found one such message on my voicemail a while back.
 It went:

 “You need to talk to Stan.”